Manage calls and plan your marketing

 We can provide you with number ranges for all UK geographic (01 and 02) area codes as well as non-geographic numbers (03, 08 and 09 ranges) and international numbers, so you can manage your inbound and outbound calls and plan your marketing campaigns effectively.
 You can also benefit from revenue-sharing on premium 0844 and 0871 numbers and they won’t cost you anything to set up.

 Syntec’s flexible numbering system enables you to apply call routing plans to any Syntec-provided number so, for example, you could set up different call routing plans to suit different call patterns throughout the day.
 All this is done at the network level, which means that you can add functionality without needing any additional equipment.
-If you move offices or there’s a problem at your usual contact centre you can reroute calls to your Syntec numbers in a matter of seconds.
+If you move offices or there’s a problem at your usual contact center you can reroute calls to your Syntec numbers in a matter of seconds.

 Syntec is an Ofcom-regulated network provider and we’ve been helping our customers ensure that they use the right kind of numbers since 1998 so this is a market we understand very well.
 If you’re not sure what kind of number is most suitable for your requirements we are happy to advise you.